List of Twin Peaks characters: Andrew Packard

-Andrew Packard (Dan O'Herlihy), a sprightly and high-spirited man in spite of his old age, was formerly the owner of the Packard Sawmill.
+Andrew Packard, played by Dan O'Herlihy, was the sprightly and high-spirited owner of the Packard Sawmill.
 He was supposedly killed in a boating accident brought about by Hank Jennings, working on behalf of Andrew's wife, Josie, and his former business partner, Thomas Eckhardt, a sinister businessman operating in the Far East.
 Later it is revealed that Andrew anticipated the attempt and went into hiding.

-Andrew and his sister Catherine Martell have a mutual distrust, but are also mutually beneficent.
-Catherine seems to resent the fact that Pete, her husband, gets on very well with Andrew.
+Andrew and his sister Catherine Martell have a mutual distrust but are also mutually beneficent.
+Catherine seems to resent that Pete, her husband, gets along very well with Andrew.

-Before he is killed, Eckhardt leaves a mysterious puzzle to Andrew and Catherine.
+Before he is killed, Eckhardt leaves Andrew and Catherine a mysterious puzzle.
 It is a box, with an astrological code on it, which in Russian doll fashion contains several other boxes within it.
-Andrew and Pete finally discover a key to a safety deposit for the local bank after Andrew shoots the smallest one with the large revolver he carries beneath his jacket.
+Andrew and Pete finally discover a key to a safety deposit box at the local bank after Andrew shoots the smallest one with the revolver he carries beneath his jacket.

 When Andrew and Pete go to the bank and open the deposit, a bomb is triggered.
 The extent of the damage is unclear, as this happened in the final episode, but Andrew, Pete, and the bank clerk likely all died in the explosion (Audrey, chained to the bank vault door, was slated to have survived).

 Catherine Martell

-Catherine Martell (played by Piper Laurie) is the sister of Andrew Packard.
+Catherine Martell, (played by Piper Laurie), is Andrew Packard's sister.
 She married lumberjack Pete Martell, but their happiness was short-lived.
 Though they remained married, Catherine holds her more simple and naive husband in contempt.
-After Andrew's death in a boating accident (actually brought about by his young Chinese wife Josie and Hank Jennings), Catherine runs the Packard Mill, though Josie is the legal owner.
+After Andrew's death in a boating accident (actually brought about by his wife Josie and Hank Jennings), Catherine runs the mill, though Josie is the legal owner.

 Catherine is having an affair with local businessman and landowner Ben Horne, with whom she is plotting to burn down the mill.
-Unknown to Catherine, Ben is also in cahoots with Josie, and the two of them are plotting to cut her out of the picture entirely, with the intent to eventually shut down the mill and develop the land for their own profit.
-A highly devious and narcissistic person, Catherine later cons everyone by posing as a Japanese businessman (Mr Tojamura) who buys the shares of the land and manages to destroy Horne's business.
+Unknown to Catherine, Ben is also in cahoots with Josie, and the two of them are plotting to cut her out of the picture entirely, with the intent to shut down the mill and develop the land for their own profit.
+A highly devious and narcissistic person, Catherine later cons everyone by posing as a Japanese businessman (Mr. Tojamura) who buys shares of the land and destroys Horne's business.